rapid7/metasploit-framework/Landing-Pull-Requests.md

 $
 ````

-What this does is get your local checkout up to date (`pull -r`), create a new branch off of master (`git checkout -b landing-pr1702'), and merge the PR with no fast-forward.
+What this does is get your local checkout up to date (`pull -r`), create a new branch off of master (`git checkout -b landing-pr1702`), and merge the PR with no fast-forward.
 Note the two useful features of this strategy.
 First, we merge the PR without needing to set up any extra remotes.
-Second, we force `-no-ff`, which is "no fast forward," ensuring we get a merge commit.
+Second, we force `-no-ff`, which is "no fast forward," ensuring we get a merge commit message (often, small changes will *not* create merge commits by default).
 We can now merge commit with a meaningful message:

 ````
 Landing #1702, hdmoore's postgres scanner